plantbreeding/BrAPI-Manuscript2/manuscript.md

 -->

 <!-- Pete S: This opening paragraph is hot garbage and should be rewritten, but I needed to start somewhere to get the creative writing process flowing.  -->
 Plant and animal breeding is an incredibly important part of today's society.
-Almost every country in the world has some kind of breeding program supporting the agricultural community to produce bigger, better, healthier, more sustainable crops.
+Almost every country in the world has some kind of breeding program supporting the agricultural community to produce bigger, better, healthier, and more sustainable crops.
 Modern breeding techniques require large amounts of high quality data to be effective.
 In the digital age, that breeding data is being collected, managed, and analyzed with computer software.
 Interoperability between breeding software tools, systems, and databases can substantially increase the efficiency of a breeding program.
 The ability to share tools gives each program a boost in computational power.
-The ability to share data means everyone has access to larger, more complete, datasets and get build more accurate computational models and produce more accurate predictions.
+The ability to share data allows the community to leverage access to larger, more complete, datasets; similarly, the community can build more accurate computational models and produce more accurate predictions.

 The Breeding API (BrAPI) project is an effort to enable interoperability among breeding tools, systems, and databases.
 BrAPI is a standardized Representational State Transfer (REST), web service, Application Programming Interface (API), specification for breeding and related agricultural data. [@doi:10.1093/bioinformatics/btz190] By using the BrAPI standard, breeding software can more easily become interoperable, allowing groups to more easily share data and software tools.